girliemac/RPi-KittyCam/README.md

 #### Install PubNub

-For realtime live-updating the web interface, use PubNub.
+For realtime live-updating the web interface, use PubNub (v3.x, imcompatible with the new v4).

 ```
-$ npm install pubnub
+$ npm install pubnub@3.15.2
 ```

 You need to [sign up and get you own publish and subscribe keys!](http://pubnub.com)